societyinforisk/code-of-conduct/code-of-conduct.md

 Thanks to [Tantek Çelik](http://tantek.com/) and the other organizers of [IndieWebCamp](http://indiewebcamp.com/) for creating and sharing the [Code of Conduct](http://indiewebcamp.com/code-of-conduct) on which this one was initially based.
 If you question the need for a Code of Conduct, please see [this](http://indiewebcamp.com/code-of-conduct-why).

+This current version of our COC was rebased to V4.1 of the Rands Leadership Slack Code of Conduct, which was published on August 6, 2022.
+You can see all prior versions of this parent artifact [here](https://github.com/randsleadershipslack/documents-and-resources/commits/main/code-of-conduct.md).

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).

-V4.1 of this Code of Conduct was published on August 6, 2022.
-You can see all prior versions of this artifact [here](https://github.com/randsleadershipslack/documents-and-resources/commits/main/code-of-conduct.md).